 \looseness=-1 Our results show that, within the CDM framework, the observed scaling relations are incompatible with a simple evolutionary model in which our main-sequence disc $z=0.9$ population becomes the progenitor of the main-sequence disc $z=0$ population (Fig.~\ref{fig:sketch}), implying a more complex morphological transformation and baryonic mass assembly instead.
 Alternatively, it could be that our scaling relations are incorrect due to extreme selection effects, large unrecognised systematics, severely flawed assumptions in our or previous works, or the possibility that ionised-gas kinematics is not a reliable dynamical tracer.

-As for $f_{\rm j}$, we find its normalisation is slightly higher at $z=0.9$ across most of our $M_\ast$ range.
+As for $f_{\rm j}$, we found its normalisation to be slightly higher at $z=0.9$ across most of our $M_\ast$ range.
 However, the overall variation with $M_\ast$ and $z$ is weak, which sets constraints on the different processes that can increase or decrease $f_{\rm j}$ during galaxy formation.
 The evolution of $f_{\rm j}$ also determines the evolution of the ratio $f_{\rm R }=R_{\rm eff,\ast}/R_{\rm vir}\approx0.032\,f_{\rm j}$.
-Accordingly, we find relatively little evolution on $f_{\rm R}(M_\ast,z)$, in agreement with previous theoretical and semi-empirical determinations.\\
+Accordingly, we found relatively little evolution on $f_{\rm R}(M_\ast,z)$, in agreement with previous theoretical and semi-empirical determinations.\\

 Besides an improvement in the quality of kinematic data, the study of the time evolution of $f_{\rm M}$ and $f_{\rm j}$ needs to be complemented with models and simulations that incorporate the complexity of galaxy evolution in a cosmological context (e.g. \citealt{sales2009,duttonvandenbosch,genel2015,pedrosa2015,teklu_angularmomentum,grand2017,lagos_eagle,elbadry18,rodriguezgomez2022,yang_j_2024}).
 Our observational results serve as vital benchmarks for such theoretical models.\\